millacarmona/morphospace/README.md

   `pls_shapes`) and `plot_mspace` in certain situations) is performed under a simple Equal rates model via `ape::ace`.

-- Introduction of violin plots for combining shape ordination axes with categorical variables via `plot_mspace`.
+- Introduction of box and violin plots for combining shape ordination axes with categorical variables via `plot_mspace`.

 - Tip and node labels can now be included in phylomorphospaces, phenograms and hybrid phylomorphospaces.